 (c) Assignment procedures:

-(A) Assignment to a General ACDP Attachment is a Category I permit action and is subject to the Category I public notice requirements in accordance with OAR 340, division 209.
+(A) Assignment to a General ACDP Attachment is a Category I permit action and is subject to the Category I public notice requirements using OAR 340, division 209.

 (B) A person is not a permittee under the General ACDP Attachment until DEQ assigns the General ACDP Attachment to the person.